Harshith-VC/SQL-Practice-Problems-for-Interview-Preparation/README.md

 | DEFAULT | Automatically assigns a value when no value is given |
 | CREATE INDEX | Improves speed of searching and reading data |

+---

+## 📝 Notes

+- This guide covers the most commonly used SQL functions across different database systems
+- Syntax may vary slightly between SQL Server, MySQL, PostgreSQL, and Oracle
+- Always refer to your specific database documentation for exact syntax and available functions